CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 ## Architecture and basic funtionality
 - All users including password and roles a user belong to (role-mapping) are defined within ldap directories.
-- All roles and their permissions are defined within the database.
+- All roles and their permissions are defined within the API.
-- The user-tenant mapping is implemented in the LDAP hierarchy.
+- The user-tenant mapping is implemented in the LDAP hierarchy (either locally or on the external ldap).
-- The user-role mapping is defined in the LDAP hierarchy under role.
+- The user-role mapping is defined in the local LDAP hierarchy under role, adding users to a role with the "uniqueMember" attribute.
 - The ldap directory can either be locally installed (based on open-ldap) or an external (eg. ActiveDirectory) ldap directory.
 - Roles are non-additive (meaning a user can only have permissions belonging to a single role at a given time).
-But the user can switch roles during a workflow.
+But the user can switch roles during a workflow without changing the JWT by sending an addtional HTTP header x-hasura-role.

 ## Roles